linorobot/linorobot2_hardware/README.md

     screen /dev/ttyACM0 115200

 Wait for the logs to print and look for the values of M1, M2, M3 and M4.
-If you see any negative number in one of the motors, set `MOTORX_ENCODER_INV` in lino_base_config.h to true to invert the encoder pin.
-Reupload the the calibration firmware to check if the encoder pins have been reconfigured properly:
+If you see any negative number in one of the motors, set `MOTORX_ENCODER_INV` in lino_base_config.h to `true` to invert the encoder pin.
+Reupload the calibration firmware to check if the encoder pins have been reconfigured properly:

     cd linorobot2_prototype/calibration
     pio run --target upload -e <your_teensy_board>